 - Description of any additional relevant research experience

-- Official transcript(s) from all post-high school institutions
+- Transcript(s) from all post-high school institutions

 - Test scores (GRE, TOEFL, etc.) are NOT required.
 If you have them, you may enter test scores in the “Standardized Tests” section or mark “I am not adding any standardized tests.”
 The Admissions Committee does not consider these scores when making admissions decisions.

 - Grade point average (GPA) does NOT need to be calculated.

 The Admissions FAQ answers common questions from prospective Ph.D. program applicants from academic topics to technical assistance.
 The Application Guide (PDF) can help you through submitting your on-line application.